Share this emailCopy the public link or share it on your favorite channel.

 Mentor Night: Photo Review & Processing Support

 WHEN WHERE Click to Join Online Meeting Add to Calendar Share Your Work & Get Feedback!
 Mentor Nights are focused on interactive photo review and editing support.
-Bring your potential competition entries for constructive feedback before you finalize them.
-If you are stuck on a specific edit, struggling with a post-processing technique, or just want to see how to take …
+Upload your photos for constructive feedback before you finalize them.
+If you are stuck on a specific edit, struggling with a post-processing technique, or just want to see how to take your photo …

 Read more